By Amy Gorin, MS, RDN

 How to Make Chickpeas That Stay Crispy

+Love roasted chickpeas?
 I've been wanting to make my own crunchy roasted chickpeas for awhile now.
-So recently, I finally decided to take the plunge.
+So recently, I finally decided to take the plunge to whip up a great snack.
 It took a few trials to get these garbanzo beans baked to perfection.

 To season before or after roasting chickpeas?
 How much oil to use?
 These are all the questions I had to troubleshoot.
 But trouble shoot I did, because these chickpeas are really delish!